The Mediterranean route of Europe

-By car from Ljubljana (Slovenia): border crossing Rupa – Rijeka – island of Krk (crossing the bridge) – Valbiska ferry port – ferry to Merag – islands of Cres and Lošinj; it is also possible via the border crossing Rupa – Rijeka – Opatija – Brestova ferry port – ferry to Porozina – islands of Cres and Lošinj.
+By car from Ljubljana (Slovenia): border crossing Rupa – Rijeka – island of Krk (crossing the bridge - free of charge from June 15th) – Valbiska ferry port – ferry to Merag – islands of Cres and Lošinj; it is also possible via the border crossing Rupa – Rijeka – Opatija – Brestova ferry port – ferry to Porozina – islands of Cres and Lošinj.

 The ferry ride takes approximately 20 minutes.
 You will buy the tickets in the port, they cannot be reserved.

 Croatia is connected with Slovenia, Hungary, Italy, Germany, France, Slovakia, Bosnia and Herzegovina and other countries by international bus routes.